 We propose a greedy strategy for manipulation, which means the robot leg performs the excavation action at the location that has a maximum obstacle movement projection on the current line connecting the desired location and obstacle center toward the target area, described in Eq.~\ref{eq: policy}:

-where $\mathcal{A}$ is the set of 15 possible actions (see Fig.~\ref{fig:SupModelPredictVsTruth}), and $\mathbf{e}_t^T$ is a 2D unit vector that points from the obstacle center to the target location at time $t$ (see Fig.~\ref{fig:et_vector}, target is the shaded red square).
-Prior work has shown that a greedy policy for planning can be useful for object relocation tasks~\cite{agrawal2016learning}, and we hypothesize that the same may be true for our setting.
+where $\mathcal{A}$ is the set of 15 possible actions (see Figure~\ref{fig:SupModelPredictVsTruth}), and $\mathbf{e}_t^T$ is a 2D unit vector that points from the obstacle center to the target location at time $t$ (see Figure~\ref{fig:et_vector}, target is the shaded red square).
+Parameters such as leg insertion depth and the angle of the excavation could also offer additional terrain-manipulation opportunities.
+As an initial step, we focus on demonstrating the effect of leg excavation \emph{location}.
+Prior work has shown that a greedy policy for planning can be useful for object relocation~\cite{agrawal2016learning}, and we hypothesize the same may be true in our setting.

 Our model is trained using robot excavation actions with a \emph{single} obstacle.
 To use the model with \emph{multiple} obstacles, we treat multiple obstacle movement prediction as a collection of independent predictions of a single obstacle movement.
 In particular, we randomly select an obstacle and mask out other obstacles on the depth image input, $\bx_t$, where we use a window that has a length 3 times the obstacle radius to compute the average pixel values in the windows and replace the pixel value of the obstacle with the computed averaged pixel value.
 Furthermore, we mask out other obstacles in $\Delta \bx_t$, where we set the pixel values to 0 corresponding to other obstacle positions.
 We repeat this process for all obstacles and get the predictions of all obstacle movements.
 We modify our manipulation policy to fit the task; the policy now considers the sum of obstacles projected movement on lines that connect their centers to their desired locations as described in Eq.~\ref{eq: policy2}: